sorin-ionescu/prezto/modules/tmux/README.md

 Aliases
 -------

-  - `ta` attaches or switches to a tmux session.
+  - `tmuxa` attaches or switches to a tmux session.
-  - `tl` lists sessions managed by the tmux server.
+  - `tmuxl` lists sessions managed by the tmux server.

 Caveats
 -------